roschart/talks/measure-everithing/measure.md

 --
 - .red[**Ratio**] can be added, subtracted, multiplied, and divided in a way that makes sense.
 Zero is relative. ºF, money

+---
+# Bayesian Measurement: A Pragmatic Concept for Decisions

+agad

+---